adem-wg/adem-core-spec/draft-linker-diem-adem-core.md

   "nbf": 1672916137,
   "exp": 1675590932,
   "iss": "https://example.com",
-  "ass": ["[2001:0db8:582:ae33::29]"]
+  "sub": ["[2001:0db8:582:ae33::29]"]
 }
 ~~~~

 ### Endorsements

 Endorsements are encoded as JWSs.
-Endorsements attest two statements: that a public key is affiliated with an organization, pointed to by OIs, and that this organization is eligible to issue emblems for their assets.
+Endorsements attest two statements: that a public key is affiliated with an organization, pointed to by OIs, and that this organization is eligible to issue emblems for their bearers.
 They are distinguished by the `cty` header parameter value which MUST be `"adem-end"`.
 An endorsement's payload includes the JWT claims defined in the table below.
 All otger registered JWT claims MUST NOT be included.